tsssss/geopack/README.md

 Back in my mind, there are some potential ways to implement the G and W parameter.
 But please do understand that the package does not have any funding support.
 I usually do major updates during summer or winter break, when it's easier to find spare time.
 For users that are familiar with the G and W parameters, let me know if you have any suggestions or ideas on solutions to implement them in the package!

-## Example of UT conversion
+## Example of getting the time tag
 The model needs to be updated for each new time step.
-Time is expressed in "UT", which is the seconds from 1970-01-01/00:00.
-Here are some examples in Python to get UT from intuitive inputs.
+Time used is the unix timestamp, which is the seconds from 1970-01-01/00:00.
+Here are some examples in Python to get the time from intuitive inputs.

 ```python
 # Test for 2001-01-02/03:04:05 UT